-In 2017 the Integration Act (Integrationsgesetz IntG) came into effect, focussing on the right to language and orientation courses and the duty to cooperate (integration as a two-way-process).
+In 2017 the Integration Act (Integrationsgesetz IntG) came into effect, focussing on the right to language and orientation courses and the duty to pursue integration actively.
 In September 2017, the Integration Year Act (Integrationsjahrgesetz IJG) came into effect, focussing on the provision of active labour market policy measures for refugees; asylum seekers with a high probability of getting asylum granted will be able to access labour market policy measures, including work training programmes, from January 2018 onwards.
+This legislative reform was taken back in 2018 by not providing funding for an integration year.
+In addition, the right of asylum seekers under the age of 25 to take up apprenticeship education and training in designated (scarcity) occupations has been withdrawn in 2018.